 In HIPAA (Health Insurance Portability and Accountability Act)

-Although no longer explicitly stipulated in HIPAA's final Security Rule (the part of HIPAA that impacts file transfer systems), RBAC was actually part of the proposed rule.
-It was only excluded from the final rule so as not to prejudice other forms of access control.
-However, the relationship between roles and access controls is unmistakably given importance in the fourth paper of the Security Rule Educational Series, entitled "Security Standards: Technical Safeguards".
+A similar form of control can be found as a standard in HIPAA's final Security Rule (the part of HIPAA that impacts file transfer systems).
+The importance of controlling access to ePHI is stipulated in the fourth paper of the Security Rule Educational Series, entitled "Security Standards: Technical Safeguards".

 In SOX (Sarbanes-Oxley Act)

 One of the main reasons why legislators came up with SOX was to bring down incidents of fraud.
 Therefore, granting employees the least amount of privileges needed to perform a job is an important ingredient when complying with this law.

 Assigning access privileges to each individual in your organization might seem pretty simple.
 But then when you have a large organization, it would be extremely difficult to keep up with promotions, reshufflings, reassignments, resignations, and new hirings, and still make sure people have just the right privileges.
 Here's an easy way to do it on your managed file transfer system.

 Let me now show you how you would use groups to limit the access permissions of users based on those users' specific functions in your file transfer environment.
 I'm going to do it using a simplified sample scenario.

 In our example, one group of employees is going to be tasked to upload files to our file transfer server.
 We will call this group the Uploader Staff.
 In addition to performing uploads, these employees will also be allowed to create directories, delete directories, view files and subdirectories, delete files, rename files and so on.
 Basically, they will be allowed to do practically everything that can be done on the server except download files.